List of one-hit wonders on the UK singles chart: Aggregate ensemble groups: charity records - special cases

-Captain Sir Tom Moore was a 99-year-old war veteran who raised millions of pounds for the NHS during the COVID-19 pandemic by walking 100 laps of his garden before his 100th birthday.
-Singer and BBC Radio 2 presenter Michael Ball decided that he would try and make Captain Tom Moore the oldest artist to have a number one hit in the UK by recording a fundraising cover of the Rodgers and Hammerstein song "You'll Never Walk Alone" with the intention that the song would be at number one in the Official Singles Chart at the point Captain Moore turned 100.
+Captain Sir Tom Moore was a 99-year-old war veteran who raised more than £32 million for NHS Charities Together during the COVID-19 pandemic by walking 100 laps of his garden before his 100th birthday.
+Singer and BBC Radio 2 presenter Michael Ball decided that he would try and make Moore the oldest artist to have a number one hit in the UK by recording a fundraising cover of the Rodgers and Hammerstein song "You'll Never Walk Alone" with the intention that the song would be at number one in the Official Singles Chart at the point Captain Moore turned 100.
 The duo teamed up with the NHS Voices of Care Choir with the song, credited to Michael Ball, Captain Tom Moore and the Voices of Care Choir, reaching the top spot on the chart dated 30 April 2020.
-Even though Ball has had hits in the singles and albums chart (including three number one albums with Alfie Boe), Moore died on the 2nd February 2021, with one hit single and the record for the oldest artist to have a chart topper to his name, while the Voices of Care Choir were the second NHS associated choir to get a number one hit, after the Lewisham and Greenwich NHS Choir.
+Even though Ball has had hits in the singles and albums chart (including three number one albums with Alfie Boe), Moore died on 2 February 2021, with one hit single and the record for the oldest artist to have a chart topper, while the Voices of Care Choir were the second NHS associated choir to get a number one hit, after the Lewisham and Greenwich NHS Choir.
 In addition to these records, a charity version of the Beatles' "With a Little Help from My Friends" was released in 2018 credited to NHS Voices.
 Even though the record only reached number 89 in the UK charts and stayed just 1 week in the UK Top 100, it is likely that many of the choir members appeared on Captain Tom Moore's record and on "A Bridge over You".